panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 *See [IERC20-transferFrom](/docs/developers/tokens/abstract.ERC20Minimal#transferfrom).
 Requirements:
-- the 'from' must have a balance of at least 'amount'.
+- the `from` must have a balance of at least `amount`.
-- the caller must have allowance for 'from' of at least 'amount' tokens.
+- the caller must have allowance for `from` of at least `amount` tokens.
-- 'from' must not have any open positions on the panoptic pool.*
+- `from` must not have any open positions on the panoptic pool.*

 ```solidity